-With PG&E shutdowns likely to last days at a time this summer, now is the time to look at installing a backup generator
+With PG&E shutdowns likely to occur again this summer, now is the time to look at installing a backup generator

-Having recently been found liable for the Camp Fire that claimed 85 lives and completely decimated the town of Paradise and its surrounding area last year, PG&E is taking extreme precautions to avoid sparking another wildfire this summer.
-According to the company’s Public Safety Power Shutoff Policies and Procedures document, PG&E customers can expect to be without power for periods of time that may exceed 48 hours during high fire risk weather conditions this summer.
-Power cannot be restored until all power lines in the danger areas have been visually inspected, which could be a lengthy process.
+Having last year been found liable for the Camp Fire that claimed 85 lives and completely decimated the town of Paradise and its surrounding area two years ago, PG&E is taking extreme precautions to avoid sparking another wildfire this summer.
+According to the company’s Public Safety Power Shutoff page, PG&E customers can expect to be without power for periods of time that may exceed 48 hours during high fire risk weather conditions again this summer, although the company has been working to mitigate the fire danger along their power lines and plans to take a more strategic approach to the shutdowns this year.
 During that time, there will be no lights, rotting food in the refrigerator, no air conditioning for some, no computers to run businesses, no well pumps, no way to charge your phone…without electricity, life as we know it comes to a grinding halt.

 Don’t be left in the dark.
 Precision Electric has a solution that will keep the power on no matter how long PG&E power is out.
 They sell and professionally install Generac Standby Generator systems for both homes and businesses.
 Generac is the top selling generator in the nation and the company has a solid reputation as providing good, quality, reliable products.
 And the company’s headquarters and manufacturing facilities are located in Wisconsin, so you can feel great about buying a product made in the USA.

 “The great thing about these systems is that they are fully automatic, so if you’re away from home you don’t have to worry about someone being there to start the generator,” said Dave Pfadt, owner of Precision Electric.
 “We use Generac because we want a product we can count on.
 If the product fails, our business takes a reputation hit too.”